 and become an Associated Person

 What is the best way to prepare for the Series 3 exam?
 We get asked this question all the time.
-The answers is that, while everyone learns in a different way, there are certain steps that everyone must take to pass the Series 3 exam.
-Reading the Series 3 textbook is absolutely essential to passing the exam.
-You must read the book completely and fully.
-Read the book, take notes and highlight the key points.
+The answer is that, while everyone learns in a different way, there are certain steps that everyone must take to pass the Series 3 exam.
+Reading the textbook is absolutely essential to passing the exam.
+You must read the book completely and fully, take notes and highlight the key points.
 Once you have completed the textbook, take as many Series 3 practice questions as you can.
-The Series 3 exam prep software is designed to help you master the application of the knowledge.
+The exam prep software is designed to help you master the application of the knowledge.
 The article that follows will provide you with additional insight on how to pass the Series 3 exam.

 Passing The Series 3 Exam